eatlunchnow/Burlesque-Directory/README.md

 # Burlesque Directory
 A web app for burlesque performers to network.
+Built by Kiara McMorris and Jose Lopez.

-The Burlesque Directory allows performers to fill out a form with their information.
-A search component is offered for performers to search for other performers by city or state.
+The Burlesque Directory provides a form for performers to fill out their information.
+Information is submitted and saved to an Azure SQL database.
+Performers can search by city or state to find other performers.

+App was built with React Native using Azure SQL database and Azure function apps for GET and POST APIs.

+Work done by Kiara:
+Devised concept
+Designed app layout
+Created and oversaw Azure function app resources Database creation and management
+Built forms with validation
+Developed GET API
+Composed SQL queries for API
+Implemented search input functionality

+Work done by Jose:
+Created database secret key
+Developed POST API
+Implemented log in